so45jj45/NNproject_KU_Instance-Segmentation/README.md

 Instance Segmentation is a computer vision task that involves identifying and separating individual objects within an image, including detecting the boundaries of each object and assigning a unique label to each object.

+Detecting and distinguishing objects in complex and diverse real-world scenarios is challenging but a problem worth tackling.

 ### Objective
 The goal of instance segmentation is to produce a pixel-wise segmentation map of the image, where each pixel is assigned to a specific object instance.